 5. Data Sharing

-5.1 The Association shares its data with various third parties for numerous reasons in order that its day to day activities are carried out in accordance with its relevant policies and procedures.
-In order that the Association can monitor compliance by these third parties with Data Protection laws, the Association will require the third party organisations to enter in to an Agreement with the Association governing the processing of data, security measures to be implemented and responsibility for breaches.
+5.1 – The Association shares its data with various third parties for numerous reasons in order that its day-to-day activities are carried out in accordance with its relevant policies and procedures.
+In order that the Association can monitor compliance by these third parties with Data Protection laws, the Association may require the third party organisations to enter in to an Agreement with the Association governing the processing of data, security measures to be implemented and responsibility for breaches.
 This will only apply in situations where the third party is a joint controller.

-5.2.1 Personal data is from time to time shared amongst the Association and third parties who require to process the same Personal Data as the Association.
+5.2.1 – Personal Data is from time-to-time shared amongst the Association and third parties who require to process the same Personal Data as the Association.
 Whilst the Association and third parties may jointly determine the purposes and means of processing, both the Association and the third party will be processing that data in their individual capacities as data controllers.

 6. Data Storage and Security

-All Personal Data held by the Association must be stored securely, whether electronically or in paper format.
+All Personal Data held by the Association must be stored securely, whether electronically or in hard copy format.

 If Personal Data is stored on paper it should be kept in a secure place where unauthorised personnel cannot access it.
-Employees should make sure that no Personal Data is left where unauthorised personnel can access it.
-When the Personal Data is no longer required, it must be disposed of by the employee, in a manner ensuring its secure destruction.
+Employees should ensure that no Personal Data is left in a place where unauthorised personnel can access it.
+When the Personal Data is no longer required, it must be disposed of by the employee, so as to ensure its secure destruction.
 If the Personal Data requires to be retained on a physical file then the employee should ensure that it is affixed to the file which is then stored in accordance with the Association’s storage provisions.

 The Association takes the security of data very seriously and in the unlikely event of a breach will take the following steps:

-• As soon as the breach or potential breach has occurred, and in any event no later than six (6) hours after it has occurred, the Data Protection Officer (DPO) must be notified in writing of (i) the breach; (ii) how it occurred; and (iii) what the likely impact of that breach is on any data subject(s);
+- As soon as it becomes known the breach or potential breach has occurred, and in any event no later than six (6) hours after it has occurred, the Association’s Data Protection Officer (DPO) must be notified in writing of (i) the breach; (ii) how it occurred; and (iii) what the likely impact of that breach is on any Data Subject(s);

-- The Association must seek to contain the breach by whatever means available;
+- The Association must seek to contain the breach by whichever means available;

-• The DPO must consider whether the breach is one which requires to be reported to the Information Commissioner’s Office (“ICO”) and to the Data Subjects affected and, if appropriate, will do so in accordance with this clause 7;
+- The DPO must consider whether the breach is one which requires to be reported to the Information Commissioner’s Office (“ICO”) and to the Data Subjects affected and, if appropriate, will do so in accordance with this clause 7;

 8. Data Protection Officer (“DPO”)

-8.1 A Data Protection Officer is an individual who has an over-arching responsibility and oversight over compliance by the Association with Data Protection laws.
-Until the Association formally appoints a Data Protection Officer, any issues with regards to this Policy and our privacy practices will be dealt with by the Association’s website and contained within the Fair Processing Notice at Appendix 1 hereto.
+8.1 – A Data Protection Officer is an individual who has an over-arching responsibility and oversight over compliance by the Association with Data Protection laws.
+The Association has appointed a Data Protection Officer (DPO), whose details are noted on the Association’s website and contained within the Fair Processing Notice at Appendix 1 hereto.

 9. Data Subject Rights

-9.2 Data subjects have a right to request a restriction of processing their data, a right to be forgotten and a right to object to the Association’s processing of their data.
+9.1.2 – Data Subjects have a right to request a restriction of processing their data, a right to request erasure of their Personal Data, and a right to object to the Association’s processing of their data.
 These rights are notified to the Association’s tenants and other customers in the Association’s Fair Processing Notice.
 Such rights are subject to qualification and are not absolute.

-Data Subjects are permitted to view their data held by the Association upon making a request to do so (a Subject Access Request).
-Upon receipt of a request by a data subject, the Association must respond to the Subject Access Request within one month of the date of receipt of the request.
+Data Subjects are permitted to view their Personal Data held by the Association upon making a request to do so (a Subject Access Request).
+Upon receipt of a request by a Data Subject, the Association must respond to the Subject Access Request within one month from the day after the date of receipt of the request.
 The Association:

-9.3.3 where the Association does not hold the personal data sought by the data subject, must confirm that it does not hold any personal data sought to the data subject as soon as practicably possible, and in any event, not later than one month from the date on which the request was made.
+9.3.3 – Where the Association does not hold the Personal Data sought by the Data Subject, must confirm that it does not hold any Personal Data sought to the Data Subject as soon as practicably possible, and in any event, not later than one month from the day after the date on which the request was made.

-9.4.1 A data subject can exercise their right to erasure (otherwise know as the right to be forgotten), by submitting a request in writing to the Association seeking that the Association erase the data subject’s Personal Data in its entirety.
+9.4.1 – A Data Subject can exercise their right to erasure (otherwise know as the right to be forgotten), by submitting a request to the Association seeking that the Association erase the Data Subject’s Personal Data in its entirety.

 10. Privacy Impact Assessments (“PIA”s)

-10.3 The Association will require to consult the ICO in the event that a PIA identifies a high level of risk which cannot be reduced.
+10.3 – The Association will require to consult the ICO in the event that a PIA identifies a high level of risk which cannot be reduced or mitigated.
 The DPO will be responsible for such reporting, and where a high level of risk is identified by those carrying out the PIA they require to notify the DPO within five (5) working days.

 11. Archiving, Retention and Destruction of Data

 The Association cannot store and retain Personal Data indefinitely.
-It must ensure that Personal data is only retained for the period necessary.
-The Association shall ensure that all Personal data is archived and destroyed in accordance with the periods specified within its Document Retention and Disposals Policy, including Data Retention Schedule.
+It must ensure that Personal Data is only retained for the period necessary.
+The Association shall ensure that all Personal Data is archived and destroyed in accordance with the periods specified within its Document Retention and Disposals Policy, including Data Retention Schedule.